vonhraban/docs-1/pages/install-guide.md

 ## Dependencies

-We need service discovery, so let's spin up Consul (the default); checkout [go-plugins](https://github.com/micro/go-plugins) to swap it out.
+We use service discovery to locate services.
+The default is multicast DNS so a zeroconf configuration.
+If you needs something multi-host and more resilient use consul.
+Checkout [go-plugins](https://github.com/micro/go-plugins) to try something else.

 ### Consul

+If using consul

 ```shell
 brew install consul